Courses Offered by Theatre and Dance

 Prerequisite: permission of instructor.

-Elementary classical ballet technique and vocabulary.
-This course is designed for students with at least one to two years of formal and consistent ballet training.
+Elementary ballet technique and vocabulary.
 Variable content course.
 May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-Basic techniques for the male dancer.
-Emphasis will be on strength building and developing the male dancer's technique and style.
+Basic techniques for executing leaps and turns in a variety of dance styles.
+Emphasis will be on strength building and developing technique and style.
 Variable content course.
-May be repeated to a maximum of four hours.
+May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered